rascafr/jauxter/README.md

 # Jauxter

-Jooxter booking automation made simpler.
+Jooxter booking automation made simpler (up to 7 days in the future).

 ## Install